peterpolidoro/machine-communication-presentation/text.md

 Perhaps the most obvious way to transmit a signal from a human brain into a mouse ear is by using your mouth.
 Humans often transmit signals from their mouths to other human ears when they want to communicate information.

+Messages are going from my brain through my mouth into your ears and to your brains right now.

 Mice probably send each other information using their mouths and ears as well.

 [Human and Mouse Languages](languages-human-mouse)